viliambalaz/first-project/203/misc/obligees.md

 * `emails`: String; May NOT be empty.\
   Comma separated list of formatted e-mail addresses.
 * `slug`: String; May NOT be empty.\
   Slug for full-text search.
-Consists of name.
+Consists of `name`.
 * `status`: Choice; May NOT be NULL.
   - pending: Obligee exists and accepts inforequests.
   - dissolved: Obligee does not exist any more, no further inforequests may be submitted to it.